 There are no ISTCs in Wales, Northern Ireland or the Isle of Man.

-Table 1.2, below, shows the number of procedures reported by type from 1 April 2011 to 31 March 2017.
-Primary procedures make up 92.6% of all procedures reported during 2016/17, whilst the proportion of revisions has decreased to 7.4%, from 7.8% in 2014/15.
+Table 1.2, below, shows the number of procedures reported by type from 1 April 2013 to 31 March 2019.
+Primary procedures make up 92.4% of all procedures reported during 2018/19, whilst the proportion of revisions has increased to 7.6%, from 7.4% in 2015/16.
 The number of ankle, elbow, and shoulder revisions as a proportion of both primaries and revisions is higher than that for hips and knees.

 Where the NHS number is missing, tracing is attempted using the NHS Demographics Batch Service.
 This does, however, require the correct submission of the patient’s name, date of birth and postcode.

-The slight decrease in the annual linkability rate may be attributable to the outcomes of the data quality audit where records have been submitted retrospectively and may not contain the patient identifiers necessary to obtain a patient’s NHS number.
+A slight decrease in the annual linkability rate may be attributable to the outcomes of the data quality audit where records have been submitted retrospectively and may not contain the patient identifiers necessary to obtain a patient’s National Identifier (e.g. NHS) number.
 This is most likely to happen for records where ‘No’ is indicated for consent.
-The increase in the overall linkability rate is due to ongoing service enhancements that have enabled units to identify records with missing NHS numbers, edit them, and re-submit them.
-These records can then be included in the regular updates using the Batch Tracing Service.
+The increase in the overall linkability rate is due to ongoing service enhancements that have enabled units to identify records with missing National Identifiers numbers, edit them, and re-submit them.
+These records can then be included in the regular updates using the respective tracing services.

-The consent rate compares the number of records submitted where the patient has agreed to their personal data (see note below) being stored on the NJR database with the number of procedures recorded on the NJR.
+The informed consent rate compares the number of records submitted where the patient has either agreed or refused to have their personal data (see note below) stored on the NJR database, with the number of procedures recorded on the NJR.
+If consent is refused then the details of the operation and implants are recorded but not the patient details.
 It is a requirement in England, Wales and Northern Ireland that patients give voluntary consent to have their personal data held on the NJR with their operation data.
 This personal information is essential to link patients’ primary and revision procedures together in order to monitor the outcomes of joint replacement surgery.
 Without high rates of consent, the NJR cannot achieve its goals.

 Patients rarely decline consent and many units achieve consent rates of 100%.
 Lower consent rates in other units are generally caused by a lack of robust processes which mean that the completed consent form is not available to the person submitting the procedure details to the NJR.